timothyf/resume-builder/README.md

 # Resume Builder

 Resume Builder is an HTML and PDF resume builder made in Ruby with [Middleman](http://middlemanapp.com/).
+Allows you to keep your resume content in a text-based YAML file, that can be be rendered as an HTML view for the web, and as a PDF view for download and printing.

 It has the following features: